 Monitoring electronic communications at work

-Your employer can legally monitor your use of the phone, internet, e-mail or fax in the workplace if:
+Your employer can legally monitor phone, internet, email or fax use in the workplace if:

 - the monitoring relates to the business